Waffs/cloud-storage-app/README.md

 # cloud-storage-app

-<p>Welcome to Cloud Storage App, a cloud-based platform where users can securely store and manage their files, including videos, documents, pictures, and more.
-Our service offers both free and subscription-based plans to meet the diverse storage needs of our users.</p>
+A cloud-based platform where users can securely store and manage their files, including videos, documents, pictures, and more.

-##Features
+Our service offers free and subscription-based plans to meet the diverse storage needs of our users.

+Features
-File Types Supported: Store a wide variety of file types, including videos, documents, images, and other formats.
+File Types Supported: Store various file types, including videos, documents, images, and other formats.
 User-Friendly Interface: Easy-to-use interface for uploading, organizing, and managing files.
 Cloud-Based: Access your files from anywhere, anytime with internet connectivity.

 Flexible Storage Plans:
 Free Plan: 5 GB of free cloud storage.
-Subscription Plans: Paid plans offering up to 50 GB of storage, ideal for users with more extensive storage requirements.
+Subscription Plans: Paid plans offer up to 50 GB of storage, ideal for users with more extensive storage requirements.

-##Live Demo
+Live Demo
 https://cloud-storage-app.vercel.app/

-##Tech Stack
+Tech Stack
 Frontend: HTML, CSS, JavaScript
 Backend: Python, Firebase (for authentication and storage)
 Deployment: Vercel

-##Contributing
+Contributing
 We welcome contributions to improve the app!
 If you'd like to contribute, follow these steps:

 Fork the repository.